jlelong/LaTeX-Workshop-wiki/FAQ.md

 Please try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true` or setting [`latex-workshop.latex.autoBuild.run`](Compile#latex-workshoplatexautobuildrun) to `onSave`.

 You must reload VSCode to take into account a change in this configuration.

+## Saving a `.cls` file does not trigger auto build

+You have to compile your project with `latexmk` or manually pass `-recorder` to your LaTeX compiler to produce a `.fls` file.
+Then, LaTeX Workshop will use it to compute the exact list of included files.
+See [Compile](Compile#the-dependencies).

 ## Suggestions for BibTeX files are not updated